brent-lemieux/tasty-tweets/README.md

 ## Insights

 I collected tweets for over a month, Jan.
 27 through Feb.
-28 of 2017, with the key words "Chipotle", "McDonalds", and "Starbucks".
+28 of 2017, with the key words "Chipotle", "McDonald's", and "Starbucks".
 This section details some of my more interesting findings from modeling the tweets surrounding these brands.

 ### Starbucks
 #### Refugee Hiring Announcement